Reynosa Tamaulipas, Mexico Travel Guide

 Summer (June-August): Focus on indoor activities.
 Enjoy air-conditioned shopping malls, museums, and restaurants.
 Limited outdoor appeal due to extreme heat.

-Winter (December-February): These cooler months are more comfortable for walking and outdoor exploration of public spaces like plazas and parks.
+Winter (December-February): These cooler months are more comfortable for walking and outdoor exploration of public spaces like plazas and green spaces.

 The hot summer months (low season) might offer lower prices for accommodation due to decreased demand.
 Be prepared for extreme heat and the potential for cyclones if visiting during the low season.
 Focus on early morning or late evening activities to avoid the peak heat.
 This allows for a budget-friendly yet informed trip.